JekaGrib/lola/README.md

 You can create yours default entities or use folder "migrations" with migrations examples.

+For all example migrations you can use file "COMMAND for all migrations with dbStructure" for psql.

 Aftеr creating entities enter ids in [Configuration](#2-configuration)

 ## 3. Configuration